Salomons - CCCU

 About the programme

 Salomons seeks to produce capable practitioners; that is, clinical psychologists who can adapt their skills and use them effectively in unique and complex situations.
 To achieve this, we believe that a core foundation of basic competencies needs to be established; these are then re-visited and expanded throughout the programme.
-Underpinning the development of all these competencies is a fundamental commitment to a bio-psycho-social understanding of human development and its challenges, across the lifespan.
+Underpinning the development of all these competencies is a fundamental commitment to a bio-psycho-social understanding of human development and its challenges, across the life-span.

 Programme Overview